EnzoSeason/study-notes/data-analytics/1-ask/week-2/power-data.md

 Qualitative data describes subjective or explanatory measures of **qualities and characteristics**.

 Qualitative data can then give us a more **high-level understanding** of why the numbers are the way they are.

+## Algorithm

+A process or a set of rules to be followed for a specific task.